BSoDium/spectrum-visualizer-demo/README.md

 ### Relevant Files

-- [`src/components/WaveForm.tsx`](./src/components/WaveForm.tsx): The main waveform visualization component.
+- [`src/components/Spectrum.tsx`](./src/components/Spectrum.tsx): The main spectrum visualization component, contains the audio processing logic.
+- [`src/components/AmplitudeIndicators.tsx`](./src/components/AmplitudeIndicators.tsx): The amplitude indicators for the spectrum.
 - [`src/components/Layout.tsx`](./src/components/Layout.tsx): The layout of the demo.

 This project was designed with simplicity in mind, so the codebase is relatively small and easy to understand.